AJDelgadillo/Bikesharing/README.md

 # Overview of the statistical analysis:

-Using Tableau I was able to create story that depicts the usage of a bike sharing service in New York City, with the purpose of potentially expanding the service to Des Moines.
+Using Tableau I was able to create a story that depicts the usage of a bike sharing service in New York City, with the purpose of potentially expanding the service to Des Moines.
 In this report I will identify the days and times in which the service is most in use and I will show how this data differs between subscribers and customers of all genders.
 I will also show how long the bikes are typically checked out for.
 Lastly, I will identify the areas of the city in which the bike trips typically start and end.

 Click the link below to access the BikeShare Story: